What is reverse cycle air conditioning, and what are its advantages?

 Adjust to A Room’s Temperature

-Today, many modern reverse cycle air conditioners have thermostats and advanced inverter technology.
+Many modern reverse-cycle air conditioners have thermostats and advanced inverter technology.
 These allow them to adapt to the temperature and conditions of a room, which in turn helps save energy.
-The inverter technology helps the unit reach the desired temperature faster.
+The inverter technology enables the unit to reach the desired temperature faster.
 It does this before maintaining it with minimal fluctuations to ensure your comfort.

 Purifies the Air